aws-samples/aws-cdk-examples/python/lambda-ddb-mysql-etl-pipeline/README.md

 ## Project Directory Rundown
 `README.md` — The introductory README for this project.

-`params-preprod.json` - A configuration file for pre-production specific parameters.

-`params-prod.json` - A configuration file for production specific parameters.

 `etl_pipeline_cdk` — A Python module directory containing the core stack code.

 `etl_pipeline_cdk_stack.py` — A custom CDK stack construct that is the core of the CDK application.